Aquinnmo/rps-web/README.md

 ## Environment Variables

-To enable result persistence with Supabase, provide the following variables (for example in a `.env.local` file):
+To enable batched result persistence with Supabase, provide the following variables (for example in a `.env.local` file):

 - `SUPABASE_URL`
 - `SUPABASE_SERVICE_ROLE_KEY`
-- `SUPABASE_RESULTS_TABLE` (optional, defaults to `game_results`)
+- `SUPABASE_BATCHES_TABLE` (optional, defaults to `batches`)

-The `/api/results` route validates input before attempting to store it.
+The `/api/batches` route validates each batch before attempting to store it.
 If the environment variables are not present the game remains fully playable and the API responds with a `202` status so future integration can proceed without code changes.